lookbook-hq/lookbook/README.md

 end
 ```

 Some tags can also require additional arguments.
-Further informatin on the tags Lookbook uses are detailed in the docs below.
+Further information on the tags Lookbook uses are detailed in the docs below.

 ### 📝 Adding notes to previews